-Willow Creek Restaurant’s annual benefit in support of Mt.
-Evans Home Health & Hospice
+Willow Creek Restaurant’s annual benefit in support of Mount Evans Home Health Care & Hospice

 Ellie’s Evening is a very special fundraiser.

-Hosted at Willow Creek Restaurant by owners Kristopher and Curtis Lincoln, this free-admission event is a memorial to their daughter Ellie, who received hospice care before dying at age 2 of a congenital heart defect.
+Hosted by Willow Creek Restaurant owners Kristopher and Curtis Lincoln, this free-admission event is a memorial to their daughter Ellie, who received hospice care before dying at age 2 of a congenital heart defect.

 Time: 5-9:30 p.m.

 Silent and live auctions, complimentary hors d’oeuvres, cash bar.
-All auction and bar proceeds will go to support Mt.
-Evans.
+All auction and bar proceeds will go to support Mount Evans.

 Dress: Casual or Cocktail

 For more information or to make a cash or silent auction contribution, please call Judy Tersteeg at 303-674-4831 or contact Willow Creek at 720-273-1724 or Events@willowcreekevergreen.

 Ellie’s Story – by Kristopher Lincoln